7assanQ/GameJam2023/README.md

 ---

-**check how the game looks like** [gameplay.mp4](media/gameplay.mp4)
+**check how the game looks like** lick on the link then click on View raw [gameplay.mp4](media/gameplay.mp4)

 ---

 **player controls**

-Esc -> exit the game
+- Esc -> exit the game
-W A S D -> to walk
+- W A S D -> to walk
-space bar -> to jump
+- Space bar -> to jump
-mouse left click -> to hit with the stick (only the host have a futuristic stick) moving mouse cursor -> to move the camera
+- Mouse left click -> to hit with the stick (only the host have a futuristic stick)
+- Moving mouse cursor -> to move the camera

 ---